ofgrenudo/confs/scripts/start-layouts/README.md

-# Start Layouts

-Windows 11 and Start Menus *suck.* Nothing works the way Microsoft says it should unless you use InTune.
+Windows 11 and Start Menus *suck.* Nothing works the way Microsoft says it should unless you use Intune.
 So to get around it, we just copy the bin.
-For now i'm doing both, considering sometime in the future Microsoft might get its stuff together and allow the JSON file to work.
+For now I'm doing both, considering sometime in the future Microsoft might get its stuff together and allow the JSON file to work.

 ## Creating a new Layout